 - gross and fine motor skills

 - problem solving

 - a love of the outdoors, come rain or shine

 Which staff are involved in the Castle Lane Forest School?

-Castle Lane Day Nursery owner, Harriet Gray along with Terri Revell have completed their Level 3 Forest School training, which is a leadership qualification.
+Castle Lane Day Nursery owner, Harriet Gray has completed Level 3 Forest School training, which is a leadership qualification.